The information on these pages are a collection of both authentic Celtic

 Third Celtic fire festival (male)

-Old Irish "Beletene" means "bright fire"
+Old Irish "Beletene" means "bright fire",

 Gaelic "Bealtaine" means the month of May

-Celtic word Beltaine mean fires of Bel
+Celtic word Beltaine mean fires of Bel,"Light of the Earth"

-House fires were extinquished and relit from hilltop bonfires
+Time of rebirth, house fires were extinquished and relit from hilltop bonfires

 Need-fires are built, walk between for purification